OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 Note 8 - We have spent extensive time to ensure that the parts chosen will work for this board.
 If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to find replacmeent parts.
 If you are unsure, please feel free to join up in the Discord and ask us.
 It is not uncommon for JLCPCB to have part shortages.
 Most of the parts listed here come back in stock in a few days.
 If that is the case, you may need to wait to place your order until all needed parts are in stock.

+Note 9 - Occasionally JLC will not correctly load the BOM file and there will be parts that are not linked to their proper part number.
+You can either reference the BOM file directly and update these or try loading the BOM file again into JLC.
+Please note that we are not responsible for board made by JLCPCB or any other manufacturer that do note work due to incorrect parts being entered into the parts selector.

+Note 10 - Some of the basic LEDs are being phased out by JLC.
+Unless you have stock of them already the 0603 yellow LED (part number C72038) can be used.
+If you want a different color you can explore other 0603 footprint LEDs that will meet your needs.

 10 - There will now be a render of the board with parts on the Component Placements page.
 Check this page to make sure that all parts are in the correct spots and orientation.
 We have ordered based on these files before and they are known good.
-If all looks well press the `NEXT` button. (note 9)
+If all looks well press the `NEXT` button. (note 11)

-Note 9 - Please note that we are not responsible for boards made by JLCPCB or any other manufacturer that do note work.
+Note 11 - Please note that we are not responsible for boards made by JLCPCB or any other manufacturer that do note work.

 11 - The quote & order page will give you a breakdown of the costs associated with the boards and assembly parts based on the quantity you have chosen.
 This does not include shipping.
 Shipping will be calculated at a further step.
 - For Product Description I typically choose `Other` `Other` and type in `Controller board`.